JoePShoulak/Aglet/ROAD_MAP.md

 - Strict typing is a must, it simplifies stuff so much.
 Later...:
 - How will we tell the OS to run some program? maybe syntax like `!['test', 'param1', 'param2', var]`? it needs to be simple, easy to add... maybe `![test param1 param2 $var]`?
 The latter can just be syntax sugar for `exec(['test', 'param1', 'param2', var])`:: DON'T WORRY ABOUT THIS YET

+- In the future, maybe allow dot notation for function calls? e.g. `foo.bar(baz)` is just syntax sugar for `bar(foo, baz)`... something to think about.

 -----